Psalm 22

 Here’s the deal: My God, your God, David’s God has not and will never abandon you, will never turn His back on you, will never cast you aside.
 And here’s why we can speak with confidence . . .

 Jesus was a Jew.
 He would have grown up hearing and memorizing the Scriptures, especially the songs of David.
-Jesus quoted David’s words when I was dying on the cross.
+Jesus quoted David’s words when He was dying on the cross.
 Did he recite the whole thing?
 Were there other words He spoke to the Father in His time of greatest need?

 Jesus was the ultimate fulfillment of Psalm 22, and He knew it.